Setting up a home contact system

 What you need to know about setting up a home contact system

-When you are taking part in an activity outside of your normal meeting place and time, you should assign a responsible adult as a 'home contact'.
-A home contact is a person that you have invited to act as a first point of contact if plans change, or if an accident or emergency occurs.
+When you're taking part in an activity outside of your normal meeting place and time, you must assign a responsible adult as a home contact.
+A home contact is a person that you've agreed will act as a first point of contact if plans change, or if an accident or emergency occurs.

-Who can I ask to be home contact?
+Who can I ask to be a home contact?

 How do I set up a home contact?